ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 This document does not define any mechanism for defining or enforcing service contact instance affinity.

-# Operational and Mangeability Considerations
+# Operational and Manageability Considerations

 ## Provisioning of CATS Components {#sec-cats-provisioning}